portainer/portainer/README.md

 You can specify an URL to your own templates (**Apps**) definitions using the `--templates` or `-t` flags.

-By default, CloudInovasi templates will be used (https://raw.githubusercontent.com/cloud-inovasi/ui-templates/master/templates.json).
+By default, the following templates will be used (https://raw.githubusercontent.com/portainer/templates/master/templates.json).

-For more information about hosting your own template definition and the format, see: https://github.com/cloud-inovasi/ui-templates
+For more information about hosting your own template definition and the format, see: https://github.com/portainer/templates

 ### Available options